o-t-w/blog/src/content/blog/sanitizer.md

 });
 ```

 In general though, `createHTML` is used to sanitize the string.
-Browser support for the Trusted Types API is broader than support for the Sanitizer API, so a Trusted Types policy might sanitize the string using an open source library such as [`DOMPurify`](https://github.com/cure53/DOMPurify?tab=readme-ov-file#what-about-dompurify-and-trusted-types).
+Browser support for the Trusted Types API is broader than support for the Sanitizer API, so a Trusted Types policy will typically sanitize the string using an open source library such as [`DOMPurify`](https://github.com/cure53/DOMPurify?tab=readme-ov-file#what-about-dompurify-and-trusted-types).

 ```js
 window.trustedTypes.createPolicy('legacysanitize', {